 In the United States, acute transverse myelitis is estimated to occur in about 1,400 people each year.
 Also, about 33,000 people are thought to have some type of disability due to the disorder.
 The entire width of one or more areas of the spinal cord, usually in the chest (thoracic area), becomes inflamed.

-What triggers acute transverse myelitis is unknown, but it may result from an autoimmune reaction (when the immune system misinterprets the body's tissues as foreign and attacks them).
+What triggers acute transverse myelitis is unknown, but it may result from an autoimmune reaction—when the immune system misinterprets the body's tissues as foreign and produces antibodies that attack and damage tissues.
+In the case of acute transverse myelitis, the tissues damaged are in the spinal cord.
 The disorder may develop during the following:

 It sometimes develops after mild viral infections or a vaccination.

 Usually, symptoms begin suddenly with pain in the back and a bandlike tightness around the affected area of the body (such as the chest or abdomen).
 Within hours to a few days, tingling, numbness, and muscle weakness develop in the feet and move upward.
 Urinating becomes difficult, although some people feel an urgent need to urinate (urgency).
 Symptoms may worsen over several more days and may become severe, resulting in paralysis, loss of sensation, retention of urine, and loss of bladder and bowel control.

 The degree of disability depends on the location (level) of the inflammation in the spinal cord and the severity of the inflammation.

 Symptoms suggest the diagnosis.
 But doctors must distinguish acute transverse myelitis from other disorders that cause similar symptoms, such as Guillain-Barré syndrome, spinal cord compression, or blockage of the blood supply to the spinal cord.